Navjot36/Exam250324-Navjot-Singh/Question_1_dos.md

 2. [lifeware.com](https://www.lifewire.com/dir-command-4050018).

 ## Comment on the websites.
-The first website explains the 'dir' command very efficiently long with related examples and links.
+a)The first website explains the 'dir' command very efficiently long with related examples and links.

-The second website provides more advanced options for sorting and filtering results.
+b)The second website provides more advanced options for sorting and filtering results.